CloudyKhan/bulk-metadata-extractor/README.md

 # Bulk Metadata Extractor

-`bulk-metadata-extractor.sh` is a shell script that automates metadata extraction for all files in a specified directory.
+`auto-extract.sh` is a shell script that automates metadata extraction for all files in a specified directory.
 This script uses [ExifTool](https://exiftool.org/) to extract metadata and allows you to save the results to an output file.

 ## Requirements